alexander-bauer-xr/blended-shapes/README.md

 # Blended Shapes – React + Vite Frontend

 This project is a modern React frontend that pulls content from a **CraftCMS backend** using the **GraphQL API**.
 It serves as the foundation for a portfolio site with a clear focus on performance, structure, and design.
-This branch shows a significantly improved version of the project by solving the Moonshiner Fachaufgabe.
+This branch shows a significantly improved version of the project by solving the **Moonshiner Fachaufgabe**.

 ---